-Town of Avon, 2014 Annual Water Quality Report
+2015 Town of Avon Annual Water Quality Report MassDEP PWSID # 4018000

 Quality Drinking Water & the Avon Water Department.
 The Avon Water Department (PWS No. 4018000) is committed to providing our customers with high quality drinking water that meets or surpasses state and federal standards for quality and safety.
 To ensure delivery of high quality water, we have made significant investments in treatment facilities, water quality monitoring, and the distribution system.
-The Water Department has recently completed the development of an Environmental Management System (EMS) in order to minimize the risk to the Town and our customers in the event of an unexpected abnormality.
+In 2014 the Water Department completed the development of an Environmental Management System (EMS) in order to minimize the risk to the Town and our customers in the event of an unexpected abnormality.
 We hope that you are as pleased with the quality of your water as we are.
 Please feel free to contact us with any questions or concerns you may have.